 CBD ANTIOXIDANT CRÈME – deeply replenishes and revives dry, dull skin – 66% organic ingredients, CBD content – 83.33 mg organic, full-spectrum hemp infused

-See lab results, the CFF blog for the CFF CBD antioxidant crème and the blog on CBDs.
+See the lab results, the CFF blog for the CFF cbd antioxidant crème and the blog on CBDs.
 CFF uses organic CBDs that are full spectrum and grown outdoors in Colorado, USA.
-Our CBDs are under .03% THC per legal requirement for selling in USA.
+Our CBDs are under .03% THC per legal requirement for selling in the USA.

 Organic Aloe Leaf Juice (Aloe Barbadensis), Avocado Fruit Oil (Persea Gratissima), Organic Jojoba Seed Oil (Simmondsia Chinensis), Emulsifying Wax (Cetyl Alcohol, Stearyl Alcohol, Polysorbate 60), Glycerin, Organic Palm Fruit Oil (Elaeis Guineensis), Stearic Acid, Vitamin E (Tocopherol), Sunflower Seed Oil (Helianthus Annuus), Organic Neem Seed Oil (Melia Azadirachta), Organic Rosemary Leaf Extract (Rosmarinus Officinalis), Organic Sunflower Seed Oil (Helianthus Annuus), Phenoxyethanol, Rose Flower Water (Rosa Damascena), Rosehip Seed Oil (Rosa Canina), Carrot Seed Oil (Daucus Carota Sativa), Wheat Germ Oil (Triticum Vulgare), organic CO2 full spectrum cannabidiol hemp extract, Vitamin A Ester (Retinyl Palmitate), Vitamin C Ester (Ascorbyl Palmitate), Provitamin B5 (DL-Panthenol), Allantoin, Organic White Willow Bark Extract (Salix Alba), Organic Alcohol, Xanthan Gum, Tetrasodium Glutamate Diacetate